Who can benefit from this guide?

 The current pay rate (and any forecast or historical pay rates) will be visible.

-Select Delete Button on the record that needs deleting.
+Select the Delete Button on the record that needs deleting.

 Read the confirmation message, then select Go ahead.